kkmhogen/KBeaconProDemo_Android/README.md

 ```

 ##### 4.3.3.2 Update iBeacon parameters
+For all broadcast messages, such as iBeacon or Eddystone protocols, they include the following public parameters：
+* slotIndex: the advertisement instance No.
+* txPower: the tx power of the advertisement packet.
+* advType: advertisement type, can be setting to iBeacon, KSesnor, Eddy TLM/UID/ etc.,
+* advPeriod: this slot advertisement period, the value can be set to 100~20000ms
+* advMode : advertisement mode.
+* advTriggerOnly : When it is true, it means that this slot is not broadcast by default, it is only start broadcast when the Trigger event occurs.
+* advConnectable: is this slot advertisement can be connectable.
+ **Warning:**
+If all slot was setting to un-connectable, the app cannot connect to it again unless: 1.
+The KBeacon button was pressed while button trigger are not enable. or 2.
+The device was power on again and the device will be connectable in first 30 seconds after power on.

+ **iBeacon parameters:**
-The app can modify the basic parameters of KBeacon through the KBCfgIBeacon class.
+The app can enable iBeacon broadcast through the KBCfgIBeacon class.
 The KBCfgIBeacon has follow parameters:
-uuid: iBeacon uuid
+* uuid:  iBeacon UUID
-majorID: iBeacon major ID
+* majorID: iBeacon major ID
-minorID: iBeacon minor ID
+* minorID: iBeacon minor ID
-please make sure the KBeacon advertisement type was set to iBeacon.

-example: set the KBeacon to broadcasting iBeacon packet
+example: set the slot0 to broadcasting iBeacon packet
 ```Java
 void updateKBeaconToIBeacon()
 {